wille-wang/fact-checker/README.md

 <img src="img/label-distribution.png" alt="label-distribution" width="400"/>

-The original task's test set is unlabeled, so this project used its development/validation set as the test set.
+The original task's test set is unlabeled, so this project used its development/validation set as the test set for evaluation.

 ## Project Background